riveted

 Thomas Carlyle

 This change of heart has a name: acedia.
 An ‘absence of care or interest in spiritual matters’.
 Desire fades.
-I feel spiritually flat.
+You feel spiritually flat.
 Numb.
+You no longer feel hunger for God.
 The fire is out.

 For me, acedia feels like this: (I'll write in present tense as I still fight it on a daily basis.)